Eqixo/Survival-ReImagined/README.md

 # Survival-ReImagined
-Because Minecraft needs a good upgrade
+Because Minecraft needs a good upgrade.

 Hoping to make a datapack that makes Minecraft a better game to play, even for experienced players.